pieter3d/simview/README.md

 generally match most EDA tools, with things like `-timescale`, `+incdir`, `+define=val` etc. Use `-help` to get the full list of parsing options from Surelog.
+Tips for UI navigation:
+  * Use Tab to cycle through the available panes.
+  * Keep an eye on the bottom tooltip bar for available commands.
+  * Ctrl-arrow keys to resize UI panes.
+  * Enter/space to expand collapse tree items.
+  * vim-style hjkl keys generally work.
+Also $^ for horizontal and gG for vertical movement.

 ## Build
 Simview is written with C++17 and uses CMake as the build system.
 Linux is